duyluonglc/ignite-router-flux-mobx/readme.md

 To generate a new Container or Screen you can use the following generator commands:

 * `ignite g container New` - Will create a `New.js` and also a `Styles/NewStyle.js`.
-* `ignite g list New` - The same as the `container` command, but it will give you a walkthrough to generate a ListView screen.
-Allowing you to even pick `FlatList` or not, grid, and some other options.
 * `ignite g screen New` - Will create a `NewScreen.js` and also a `Styles/NewScreenStyle.js`.
 Important to mention that the `screen` generator will add the `Screen` on the file/class name to make easier to identify.

 Those commands will also add the new container to the navigations file.